bsmg/beat-saber-community-wiki/support.md

 2. Reboot your PC.
 3. Make sure your anti-virus is turned off for the mean time, and possibly consider adding your `Beat Saber` folder to your exceptions.
 If problems persist then do the following for your respective platform.
+`Additional Note:The problem can continue to persist due to lacking permissions or exceptions, any program that can block bsipa,or programs marked suspicious can make this problem persist`
 Steam : Do this [Verify Steam Game Files](#verify-game-files-for-steam) Oculus : Perform a [Clean Installation](#clean-installation)